So, What Exactly Are Small Modular Nuclear Reactors?

 The main problem with the SMR concept is that it has yet to be tested in earnest.
 There is a handful of sub-300-megawatt reactors in operation across China, India and Russia, but none of them would qualify as SMRs in the modern sense.

-The closest to thing to an SMR out there in the real world is a Russian floating plant that uses naval reactors.
-The plant is estimated to have cost 21.5 billion rubles (a bargain-basement $314 million at today’s rates) but it is hard to imagine it being licensed for use in places such as the U.S.
+The closest thing to an SMR out there in the real world is a Russian floating plant that uses naval reactors.
+The plant is estimated to have cost 21.5 billion rubles (a bargain-basement $314 million at today’s rates), but it is hard to imagine that model being licensed for use in places such as the U.S.

 Indeed, certification is a major stumbling block for SMRs generally.
 And you can hardly blame bodies such as the U.S. Nuclear Regulatory Commission.
 Many SMR designs use novel technologies and construction techniques, and regulators have to issue licenses based on developer proposals rather than real-life plants.
 This means licensing has proceeded slowly in markets such as the U.S. and Canada.